ihsoft/TimberbornModsUnity/Assets/CategoryButton/StaticFiles/ThunderstorePackage/README.md

 ## Changelog

+### 1.0.3 15.8.2022

+- Fixed a bug that the place of the group was incorrect on non-native resolutions.

 ### 1.0.2 14.8.2022

 - Fixed a bug that closed the category window when clicking the category button twice.